Andrettin/Wyrmsun/readme.txt

 - 5.2.5
 -----------------------------------------------------------------------

+* AI
+- The AI will now declare war on a player if it has a quest to build a town hall on a settlement owned by that player.

 * Buildings
 - Temples and universities can now only be built on top of "Building Site" locations.
 - Building sites, mineral deposits and the like now display to which settlement they belong in their tooltip.